-PA:9.1 SA-11 A Federal CKMS should pass procurement and user acceptance testing performed by the FCKMS service-provider and any third-party before procurement of the service.
+PA:9.1 SA-11 A Federal CKMS should pass procurement and user 1 A.7.1 acceptance testing performed by the FCKMS service provider and any third-party before procurement of the service.

-2515 9.1 CKMS and FCKMS Testing
+9.1 CKMS and FCKMS Testing

 A CKMS, including its modules and devices, should undergo tests by its vendor to verify that the CKMS performs according to its design and the CKMS Security Policy.
 Similarly, an FCKMS should undergo tests by the FCKMS service provider to verify that the FCKMS performs according to the FCKMS Security Policy.
-The results of all testing should be made available to Federal government officials (perhaps as vendor-proprietary information14) in order to complete the evaluation processes.

-FR:9.1 A CKMS design shall specify the non-proprietary vendor testing that wasperformed on the system and passed.
+FR:9.1 A CKMS design shall specify the non-proprietary vendor testing that was performed on the system and passed.

-PR:9.1 SA-11 Prior to government acceptance of an FCKMS, the FCKMS service provider shall review all vendor tests that have been performed on the CKMS and its devices.
-PR:9.2 SA-11 Prior to government acceptance of an FCKMS, the FCKMS service-using organization shall review all FCKMS service provider tests that have been performed on the FCKMS.
+PR:9.2 SA-11 Prior to government acceptance of an FCKMS, the FCKMS service provider shall review all vendor tests that have been performed on the CKMS and its devices.
+PR:9.3 SA-11 Prior to government acceptance of an FCKMS, the FCKMS service-using organization shall review all FCKMS service provider tests that have been performed on the FCKMS.

-2526 9.2 Third-Party Testing
+9.2 Third-Party Testing

-An FCKMS vendor, service provider or service-using organization could initiate third-2527 2528 party testing of an FCKMS module or device for conformance to selected standards or to 2529 obtain specific information about the FCKMS.
-Third-party testing is intended to provide 2530 confidence that the designer and implementer did not overlook some flaw in their own 2531 testing procedures or error in the testing results.
-For example, the National Institute of 2532 Standards and Technology has established several programs for validating conformance 2533 to its cryptographic standards and recommendations, including the Cryptographic Module 2534 Validation Program (CMVP) and the Cryptographic Algorithm Validation Program 2535 Non-cryptographic software and hardware could be validated using the (CAVP).
-2536 Common Criteria Standard ([ISO/IEC 15408 Parts 1-3] by the National Information 2537 Assurance Partnership (NIAP)).
-These validations produce a high level of assurance 2538 regarding specific characteristics of a product or service.
+An FCKMS vendor, service provider or service-using organization could initiate thirdparty testing of an FCKMS module or device for conformance to selected standards or to obtain specific information about the FCKMS.
+Third-party testing is intended to provide confidence that the designer and implementer did not overlook some flaw in their own testing procedures or error in the testing results.
+For example, the National Institute of Standards and Technology has established several programs for validating conformance to its cryptographic standards and recommendations, including the Cryptographic Module Validation Program (CMVP) and the Cryptographic Algorithm Validation Program (CAVP).
+Non-cryptographic software and hardware could be validated using the Common Criteria Standard ([ISO 15408 Parts 1- 3] by the National Information Assurance Partnership (NIAP)).
+These validations produce a high level of assurance regarding specific characteristics of a product or service.